Tuvaluan constitutional crisis: Background

 Tuvalu is a parliamentary democracy.
-King Charles III—as the King of Tuvalu—is the head of state, represented by the Governor-General, who is appointed (or removed) by the King on the advice of the Prime Minister.
-The Prime Minister is elected by the members of the Parliament but it is within the Governor-General's reserve powers to unilaterally dismiss him.
+The head of state is the monarch of Tuvalu, who is the same person as the monarch of the United Kingdom and the other Commonwealth realms; at the time of the crisis, the monarch was Queen Elizabeth II.
+The monarch is represented by the Governor-General, who is appointed (or removed) by the monarch on the advice of the Prime Minister, and to whom almost all of the monarch's duties are delegated.
+The Prime Minister is elected by the members of the Parliament, but it is within the Governor-General's reserve powers to unilaterally dismiss him.

 The dispute began following the sudden death of the incumbent Member of Parliament for Nukufetau, Lotoala Metia, on 21 December 2012, resulting in both the government and opposition having seven representatives in Parliament.
 Despite protests from the opposition, the ministry of the Prime Minister Willy Telavi delayed a by-election for the seat by more than six months, until June 2013, when the High Court of Tuvalu ordered that the by-election be held within 28 days of the judgment.
 The decision was delivered by Senior Magistrate Afele Kitiona on behalf of Chief Justice Sir Gordon Ward.

 The decision was delivered following two separate legal challenges by both the government and the opposition that sought to determine the minister who was responsible for allowing elections to take place.
 The ruling gave the opposition the necessary notices required to begin the by-election process in the constituency, which would allow them to gain a majority in parliament and, theoretically, pass a motion of no confidence in the government.
 Opposition member and lawyer Taukelina Finikaso said the following after the ruling: "We have certainly been working with our candidate and we are quietly confident we will be able to get through this by-election."